-UNA Tanzania in partnership with CRISP Berlin are implementing The (East) African UN Youth Delegate Program in Tanzania.
+UNA Tanzania in partnership with CRISP Berlin are implementing The African UN Youth Delegate (AUNYD) Program in Tanzania.
 The Program is part of a regional movement implemented not only in Tanzania but also in Ethiopia, Kenya, Sudan, Uganda and South Sudan.
 The main aim is to increase representation of the youth from the Global South at the United Nations.
 The project capacitates East African youth and increases their visibility through workshops, skills trainings, and regional meetings.
 Apart from that the program seeks to enhance the work of UN Associations and organizations in the associated countries.
+The AUNYD is not an official part of the UN Youth Delegate Program.
+The UN Youth Delegate Program is driven and owned by UN Member States.
+Official Youth Delegates are always exclusively selected by UN Member States.
+The AUNYD we select have a better chance to become national UN Youth Delegates through our training and support.

 From 24th to 28th May 2023 UNA Tanzania hosted the (East) African UN Youth Delegates in Dar es salaam, Tanzania for the second regional training.
 For 5 days the delegates were coached, mentored and received feedback from experts to sharpen their national & regional mandates, foster negotiations, networking, lobbying and advocacy skills as well as attain practical diplomatic skills through diplomatic simulations, all geared up to represent their fellow youth in the UN General Assembly later this year.